by Heather Raffo

-Noura challenges our notions of belonging, shame and sacrifice through a portrait of Iraqi immigrants in New York.
-As Noura and her husband Tariq prepare to celebrate a traditional Christmas, she looks forward to welcoming a special guest—Maryam, a young Iraqi refugee.
-But the girl’s arrival opens wounds the family has tried to leave behind, forcing them to confront where they are, where they’ve been and who they have become.
+Noura challenges our notions of modern marriage and motherhood through a portrait of Iraqi immigrants living in New York.
+As Noura and her husband Tareq prepare to celebrate their first Christmas as American citizens, she looks forward to welcoming a special guest—Maryam, a young Iraqi refugee.
+But the girl’s arrival upends the family, forcing them to confront where they are, where they’ve been and who they have become.

-In this World Premiere production, award-winning playwright and performer Heather Raffo (9 Parts of Desire) draws on personal stories of Arab-American women responding to A Doll’s House, Henrik Ibsen’s classic drama of one mother’s struggle to balance her duty with her identity.
+In this world-premiere production, award-winning playwright and performer Heather Raffo (Nine Parts of Desire) draws on personal stories of Arab American women responding to A Doll’s House, Henrik Ibsen’s classic drama of one mother’s quest to balance her duty with her identity.

 If you’re interested in a list of accessible performances, you can find a calendar here.